voyeg3r/dotfaster/vim/wiki/dicasvim.md

      '< ............ first line of last selection
      '> ............ last line of last selection

+If you want to change the boundaries of the previous selection just type:

+    m< .............. sets selection start
+    m> .............. sets selection end

  in order to select previous pasted text put this in your .vimrc

      " select last paste in visual mode